-Over 50 speakers are now confirmed for CREF 2017, the largest gathering of the Caribbean energy market.
-Recent additions to the agenda include Jose Maria Figueres, former President of Costa Rica, Pamela Hill, CEO of Bahamas Power & Light, and Dr. Vince Henderson, Dominica’s Ambassador to the United States.
+Over 70 speakers are now confirmed for CREF 2017, the largest gathering of the Caribbean energy market.
+Recent additions to the agenda include Jose Maria Figueres, former President of Costa Rica, Pamela Hill, CEO of Bahamas Power & Light, Dr. Vince Henderson, Dominica’s Ambassador to the United States, and Peter Allen, CEO of Belize's Ministry of Energy.

 CREF 2017, the largest annual gathering of the Caribbean energy market, will take place at the JW Marriott Marquis, Miami, from October 18th-20th.